BIMK/PlatEMO/README.md

 PlatEMO consists of a number of MATLAB functions without using any other libraries.
 Any machines able to run MATLAB can use PlatEMO regardless of the operating system.

 *  Includes Many Popular Algorithms
-PlatEMO includes more than ninety existing popular MOEAs, including genetic algorithm, differential evolution, particle swarm optimization, memetic algorithm, estimation of distribution algorithm, and surrogate model based algorithm.
+PlatEMO includes more than three hundred existing popular MOEAs, including genetic algorithm, differential evolution, particle swarm optimization, memetic algorithm, estimation of distribution algorithm, and surrogate model based algorithm.
 Most of them are representative algorithms published in top journals after 2010.

 *  Various Figure Demonstrations
 Users can select various figures to be displayed, including the Pareto front of the result, the Pareto set of the result, the true Pareto front, and the evolutionary trajectories of any performance indicator values.